-^{376.} See Carol M. Rose, The Ancient Constitution v. the Federalist Empire: Anti-Federalism From the Attack on "Monarchism" to Modern Localism, 84 Nw.
-U. L. REV. 74, 100 (1989) (suggesting that mobility may decrease the seriousness of "localized oppression" of political minorities, who can more easily leave the jurisdiction); Gerken, supra note 268, at 46-50 (arguing that "federalism all-the-way-down" can benefit racial and ethnic minorities, but recognizing that localism can be a double-edged sword in this area).
+379. See Carol M. Rose, The Ancient Constitution v. the Federalist Empire: Anti-Federalism From the Attack on "Monarchism" to Modern Localism, 84 NW.
+U. L. REV. 74, 100 (1989) (suggesting that mobility may decrease the seriousness of "localized oppression" of political minorities, who can more easily leave the jurisdiction); Gerken, supra note 271, at 46-50 (arguing that "federalism all-the-way-down" can benefit racial and ethnic minorities, but recognizing that localism can be a double-edged sword in this area).
 But see ROBERT J. SAMPSON, GREAT AMERICAN CITY: CHICAGO AND THE ENDURING NEIGHBORHOOD EFFECT 327 (2012) (arguing that "neighborhoods choose people"); David Schleicher, Stuck!
 The Law and Economics of Residential Stagnation, 127 YALE L.J.
 78 (2017) (analyzing whether law can constrain interstate mobility); But see Naomi Schoenbaum, Stuck or Rooted?: The Costs of Mobility and the Value of Place, 127 YALE L.J.
 FORUM 458 (Oct.
 30, 2017) (discussing how mobility interacts with human relationships in ways that undermine some assumptions about economics and mobility).

-^{377.} Charles M. Tiebout, A Pure Theory of Local Expenditures, 64 J. POL.
-ECON.
+380. Charles M. Tiebout, A Pure Theory of Local Expenditures, 64 J. Pol.
+Econ.
 416, 418 (1956).

-^{378.} Political predilections are geographically sensitive.
-Richard Schragger notes as follows:

-That the United States is no longer a rural nation has not prevented large segments of the population from defining themselves in opposition to those city dwellers who do not appear to share small-town, suburban, or rural values.
-This stark cultural divide is reflected in politics.
-In the 2016 presidential election, the Democrat Hillary Clinton won a total of 489 counties-88 out of the 100 most populous.
-By contrast, Donald Trump, running from the political right as a populist, won a total of 2,623 counties.
-Clinton won the popular vote on the votes of the most urban citizens; Trump won the presidency on the votes of everyone else.
-Additionally, Clinton's counties constituted 64% of America's economic activity ... while Trump's added up to only 36%.
+381. Political predilections are geographically sensitive.
+Richard Schragger notes that the United States's transition from being a rural nation, "has not prevented large segments of the population from defining themselves in opposition to those city dwellers who do not appear to share small-town, suburban, or rural values."
+Schragger, The Attack on American Cities, supra note 4, at 1154 (footnotes omitted).
+Considering the 2016 election, he notes that Hillary Clinton won a total of 489 counties, including 88 of the 100 most populous, while Donald Trump, running as a right-wing populist, won a total of 2,623 counties.
+Id.
+"Clinton won the popular vote on the votes of the most urban citizens; Trump won the presidency on the votes of everyone else.
+Additionally, Clinton's counties constituted 64% of America's economic activity . . . while Trump's added up to only 36%."
+Id.